mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **Null Models**

-A null model is a randomly generated model of an object or structure that is not constrained by its typical characteristics, and is instead based on the randomization of data and structure.
+A null model is a randomly generated model of an object or structure that is not constrained by its typical characteristics.
+It is instead based on the randomization of data and structure.
 A null model attempts to achieve the most unbiased model possible.

 ### **Phylogenetic Diversity**